-You've probably spent way too much time digging through scattered documents, outdated wikis, and endless Slack threads trying to find that one piece of information that could solve a critical IT issue.
+You've probably spent too much time digging through scattered documents, outdated wikis, and endless Slack threads to find one piece of information that could solve a critical IT issue.
 Most organizations are drowning in knowledge but starving for IT knowledge management that actually works.

 TLDR: